grrazzlle/ReadMeGenerator/Develop/README.md

   ## Installation

-  clone repo, run npm install, and run node index.js from the terminal in the index.js
+  clone repo and run npm install and then run app.js, file will be created in the output folder

   ## Usage

-  to make nice readme's
+  run app.js, answer prompted questions, when complete file will be created in the output folder

   ## Licence